salihbout/jekyll-now/about.md

 I'm the founder of [Data Maroc](https://www.datamaroc.com), a community of Moroccan data enthusiasts, where I also host a podcast about data science topics.

-I organize [PyData Helsinki Meetups](https://www.meetup.com/PyDataHelsinki) with the help of awesome collegues.
+I used to organize [PyData Helsinki Meetups](https://www.meetup.com/PyDataHelsinki) with the help of awesome collegues.

 ## What I know